JaXRTS/jaxrts/README.md

 ```

 This `-e` flag installs the module in 'edit' mode, i.e., changes you made are available without the need of reinstalling the package.

+## Getting started

+The `jaxrts` module provides a user with two classes, a `Setup` and a `PlasmaState`
+While the former specifies the probing energy and measurement grid, scattering angle and instrument function, the latter is defines the state to be probed, and allows for adding `Models` as keys to the plasma state.
+To calculate a spectrum, use the `PlasmaState.probe()` method.

+A simple example (which generated the figure above) can be found at `doc/examples/plot_getting_started.py`.
+More examples can be found in the `doc/example` directory.